kristi11/ww-filament/README.md

 8. In the `.env` file, add database information to allow Laravel to connect to the database.
 The default database name is `ww_filament`.
 If you are using a different name, you'll need to edit the `DB_DATABASE` variable in the `.env` file with your database name.

-9. Migrate and seed the database.
+9. Migrate and seed the database:
    ```bash
    php artisan migrate:fresh --seed
    ```
-10. WittyWorkflow uses [Shield](https://filamentphp.com/plugins/bezhansalleh-shield) plugin to provide proper user roles.
-We need to set up the plugin and generate the permissions for that package:
+10. Set up Shield for user roles and permissions:
    ```bash
    php artisan shield:setup --fresh
    php artisan shield:generate --all --panel=admin